 As well as Cognitive Behavioural Therapy (CBT), online CBT and counselling, a number of wider services are available, including support relating to advocacy, employment, debt, housing, bereavement and drug and alcohol misuse.

-In partnership with Thurrock Mind, Inclusion Thurrock has recently launched the Recovery College.
-The college provides educational courses across Thurrock that help people learn what gives us the best chance of staying well.
+Inclusion Thurrock and Thurrock Mind also provide a Recovery College to people living in Thurrock.
+The college provides educational courses that help people learn what gives us the best chance of staying well.

 Open to all but particularly beneficial to those experiencing low mood or depression, the courses cover topics such as staying well, food and mood, caring for carers, understanding depression and understanding anxiety.